Cops and robbers on $2K_2$-free graphs: A winning strategy

-We define a strategy for 2 cops on $\hat G$ using the strategy on $\hat G-x$.
-We say the robber's shadow is on $u$ whenever the robber is actually on $x$, and for all other positions the robber's shadow is on the same vertex as the robber.
-Now, as $N(x)\subseteq N(u)$, any move the robber makes corresponds to a valid move for the robber's shadow on $\hat G-x$.
-The cops apply the strategy on $\hat G-x$ to catch the robber's shadow.
-At the end of this strategy, if the robber is not caught, then the robber is on $x$ and a cop is on $u$.
-This cop stays on $u$, and the robber on $x$ cannot move.
-The other cop may then go capture the robber.
-This is a well known argument, see theorems 3.1 and 3.2 of \cite{BERARDUCCI1993389} for a more general version.
-This contradicts that $\hat G$ is 2-cop-lose.
+We can then define a winning strategy for 2 cops on $\widehat G$ using the strategy on $\widehat G-v$.
+We say the robber's shadow is on $u$ whenever the robber is actually on $v$, and for all other positions the robber's shadow is on the same vertex as the robber.
+Now, as $N(v)\subseteq N(u)$, any move the robber makes yields a valid move for the robber's shadow on $\widehat G-v$.
+The cops apply the strategy on $\widehat G-v$ to catch the robber's shadow.
+At the end of this strategy, if the robber is not caught, then necessarily the robber is on $v$ and a cop is on $u$.
+This cop stays on $u$, and the robber on $v$ cannot move.
+The other cop may then go capture the robber, contradicting that $\widehat G$ is 2-cop-lose.
+This is a well known argument, see \cite[Theorem 1]{nowakowski_vertex--vertex_1983} and \cite[Theorems 3.1 and 3.2]{berarducci_cop_1993} for more general versions.